sartorlab/mint/README.md

 # NOTE: Running install/install_deps.sh creates a symlink for mint/apps/mint_env/bin/activate
 # as mint/apps/mint_venv
 source mint_venv

 which PePr
 # Should return /path/to/mint/apps/mint_env/bin/PePr
 ```

 ### Reference Genomes

 As with any high-throughput sequencing analysis, the correct reference genome is required to align reads.
-The most convenient resource for reference genomes is the [Illumina iGenomes](http://support.illumina.com/sequencing/sequencing_software/igenome.html).
+The most convenient resource for reference genomes is the [Illumina iGenomes](http://support.illumina.com/sequencing/sequencing_software/igenome.html) page.

 #### Symlinks

-The following symlinks at the root of the reference genome folder are needed for the `config.mk` file `mint` creates for a project.
+The following symlinks at the root of the reference genome folder are needed for the `config.mk` file `mint` creates for each project.
 ```
+# Go to the reference genome root
 cd /path/to/reference/genome/

 ln -s ./Sequence/WholeGenomeFasta/Bisulfite_Genome Bisulfite_Genome
 ln -s ./Annotation/Genes/genes.gtf genes.gtf
 ln -s ./Sequence/Bowtie2Index/genome.1.bt2 genome.1.bt2